-Since only 8 lanes of the x16 slot will be utilizes, there will be no performance gains.
+Since only 8 lanes of the x16 slot will be utilized, there will be no performance gains.
 In other words, the throughput rate of the card will only be limited to 8 lanes and not 16.

-Many high performance motherboards often have two PCIe x16 slots.
-The primary or the top one operates at x16 bandwidth and the secondary works at x8 bandwidth.
+Many high-performance motherboards often have two PCIe x16 slots.
+The primary or the top one operates at x16 bandwidth, and the secondary works at x8 bandwidth.

-A graphic card requires a full x16 bandwidth to work optimally.
+A graphic card requires a total x16 bandwidth to work optimally.
 It is hence installed in the primary x16 slot.
 However, as soon as you install a device in the x8 slot, the performance of the GPU will also be affected (albeit marginally)

 Motherboard with Only One x16 Slot – What to Do?

-PCIe Version, Card Size and Type
+PCIe Version, Card Size, and Type